An accurate and efficient framework for modelling the surface chemistry of ionic materials: Methods

-The interaction energy $E_\textrm{int}$ is the dominant contribution to $H_\textrm{ads}$ and there can be significant variations between chosen density functional approximations (DFAs) to DFT.
-This term is instead treated up to the CCSD(T) level efficiently through the SKZCAM protocol~\cite{shiGeneralEmbeddedCluster2022b,shiGoingGoldStandardAttaining2024,shiManyBodyMethodsSurface2023a} developed by Shi, Kapil, Zen, Chen, Alavi and Michaelides~\cite{shiGeneralEmbeddedCluster2022b}.
-The remaining terms --- $E_\textrm{rlx}$, $E_\textrm{ZPV}$ and $E_\textrm{T}$ --- can be adequately treated using DFT, where we utilise an ensemble of 6 widely-used DFAs.
+The interaction energy $E_\textrm{int}$ is defined as the energetic difference between the adsorbate--surface complex and the separate adsorbate and surface, both of which are fixed at their geometries in the complex.
+This term is treated up to the CCSD(T) level through the SKZCAM protocol~\cite{shiGeneralEmbeddedCluster2022b,shiGoingGoldStandardAttaining2024,shiManyBodyMethodsSurface2023a} developed by Shi, Kapil, Zen, Chen, Alavi and Michaelides~\cite{shiGeneralEmbeddedCluster2022b}.
+The relaxation energy $E_\textrm{rlx}$ is the energy for the fixed adsorbate and surface to relax into their equilibrium geometries, while the zero-point vibrational and thermal contributions are given by $E_\textrm{ZPV}$ and $E_\textrm{T}$ respectively.
+These remaining terms can be treated adequately with DFT, where we utilise an ensemble of 6 widely-used DFAs.
 When studying clusters or monolayers, there are additional terms for the lateral interaction energy between the molecules which are treated at the CCSD(T) level as discussed in Sec.~\ref{si-sec:wft_ecoh_econf} of the Supplementary Information.
 For chemisorbed \ce{CO2} on MgO(001), there is also an additional term (coming out of $E_\textrm{rlx}$) for the large conformational energy change in the \ce{CO2} molecule.
 For the dissociated \ce{H2O} and \ce{CH3OH} clusters, we include a dissociation contribution $E_\textrm{diss}$ which accounts for the energy change arising from dissociation of the parent molecularly adsorbed cluster.

-The autoSKZCAM framework has been coded within an open-source package (to be released upon acceptance) on Github, making it freely accessible to all users, with examples and documentation provided within.
+The autoSKZCAM framework has been coded within an open-source package on Github~\cite{shiBenshi97AutoSKZCAM2025a}, with examples and documentation provided within.
 It makes extensive use of the QuAcc workflow library~\cite{rosenQuaccQuantumAccelerator2024}, which can be used to generate the relaxed adsorbate--surface geometries starting from just a molecule and crystal unit cell, as discussed in Sec.~\ref{si-sec:quacc} of Supplementary Information.
 If the adsorption configuration is not known, scripts are also provided to perform a random structure search to obtain candidate adsorption configurations.